Hinoemata, Fukushima

 Hinoemata (檜枝岐村, Hinoemata-mura) is a village located in Fukushima Prefecture, Japan.
-As of 1 January 2020, the village had an estimated population of 556, and a population density of 1.5 persons per km².
-The total area of the village was 390.46 sqkm.
+As of 1 October 2025, the village had an estimated population of 475, and a population density of 1.217 persons per km².
+The total area of the village is 390.46 sqkm.
 It is locally famous for its soba (buckwheat noodles) and known nationally for its kabuki performances and as a gateway to the Oze marshlands.

 Geography

 Located in the southwestern corner of Fukushima prefecture, Hinoemata is surrounded by the mountains Komagatake, Mount Taishaku, and Hiuchigatake (the highest mountain in northwestern Japan).
 Between these mountains runs the Hinoemata River.
 It is known for having the lowest population density of any municipality in Japan.